 Anyone who has ever had insomnia will tell you: I’ve tried everything and almost nothing worked.
 Insomnia sufferers often end up dead-tired, and a long-term lack of sleep can have disastrous consequences for mental health and cognitive function – yes, including falling asleep at the wheel.
 There is hope.

-Here are three natural ways you can use to combat insomnia:
+Here are three natural remedies and ways you can use to combat insomnia:

 1. Milk, cheese and Tryptophan

 Tryptophan is a natural amino-acid found in protein-high foods: This includes chocolate, milk, cheese, yogurt and red meat.
 You can also look to other foods and fruits like bananas and some nuts (almonds, for one) as a healthy source of tryptophan.
 Now, when people recommend warm milk as a cure for sleeplessness, the active compound that helps to relax your muscles and put you to sleep is the tryptophan.
 It can also be purchased as a supplement, or you can opt for hot cocoa before bed to help you get your much-needed sleep.
 Keep in mind that a potential side-effect of tryptophan is very vivid dreams, so that might take a while to get used to – a dream-diary might help if your dreams turn weird enough to wake you back up.

 Slow, rhythmic relaxation can do wonders for putting the body to sleep even if the mind won’t quite catch up with the slumber just yet.
 The first thing you have to understand is that sleep occurs in phases, and “falling asleep” is a process that takes place over several levels through several waves of brain activity.
 You don’t need to worry too much about the details to help you get to sleep, but there are a few things you should know: